Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: Introduction

-Let $G$ be a group and let $l : G \to \Z^n$ be an abstract length function.
-We say $l$ is {\em proper} if for any $k \in \N$ the set $\{g \mid l(g) \leqslant (k, 0, \ldots, 0)\}$ is finite.
+We say that the length function $l$ is {\em proper} if for any $k \in \N$ the set $\{g \mid l(g) \leqslant (k, 0, \ldots, 0)\}$ is finite.
 That is, the set of elements of $G$ whose lengths are bounded by any natural number (considered as a subset of $\Z^n$) is finite if the length function is proper.
 For example, if $l : G \to \Z$ is the word length function associated with a finite generating set of $G$ then $l$ is obviously proper.
-But if $l$ takes values in $\Z^n$ for $n > 1$ then it well may be the case that there are infinitely many group elements of a fixed finite length $k \in \N$ is infinite.
+But if $l$ is arbitrary and it takes values in $\Z^n$ for $n > 1$, then it may well be the case that there are infinitely many group elements whose lengths are bounded by $k \in \N$.

 Now we are ready to formulate the main result of the paper.
-Recall that a subgroup $H$ of a group $G$ is called {\em isolated} if whenever there exists some $n \in \Z$ such that $g^n \in H$, it implies that $g \in H$.
+Recall that a subgroup $H$ of a group $G$ is called {\em isolated} if whenever there exists some $n \in \Z$ such that $g^n \in H$, it follows that $g \in H$.